10 April 2009

 GTS-2 (Global Transmission Service)

-The instrument was reactivated on 15 January following a short period of inactivity whilst awaiting prolongation of its operational agreement.
+The instrument is functioning well after its reactivation on 15 January following a short period of inactivity whilst awaiting prolongation of its operational agreement.
 The Global Transmission Service (GTS) had been continuously on since early 2008.
 This experiment is intended to test the receiving conditions of a time and data signal for dedicated receivers on the ground.
 The time signal distributed by the GTS has special coding to allow the receiver to determine the local time anywhere on the Earth without user intervention.
 The main scientific objectives of the experiment are to verify under real space operation conditions: The performance and accuracy of a time signal transmitted to the Earth’s surface from low Earth orbit; the signal quality and data rates achieved on the ground; measurement of disturbing effects such as Doppler shifts, multi-path reflections, shadowing and elevation impacts.

 Additional European science outside the ISS in open space

+The Expose-R facility, which was installed outside the Zvezda Service Module during the Russian-based spacewalk on 10 March, is functioning well.
 Expose-R is a suite of nine new astrobiology experiments (eight from ESA, one from IBMP, Moscow), some of which could help understand how life originated on Earth.
 This suite of experiments was transported to the International Space Station on Progress flight 31P, which docked with the ISS on 30 November.
 The experiments are accommodated in three special sample trays, which are loaded with a variety of biological samples including plant seeds and spores of bacteria, fungi and ferns, which will be exposed to the harsh space environment (Solar UV, cosmic radiation, vacuum), during the upcoming spacewalk, for about one and a half years.

 The individual Expose-R experiments are as follows: